 Mule Trips - North and South Rim

-A wide range of additional options exist for guided hiking at Grand Canyon National Park.
+Additional options exist for guided hiking at Grand Canyon National Park.
 More...

 Commercial white-water raft trips through the canyon last 3-21 days and require reservations well in advance.

 South Rim Air ToursAll scenic air tours are based outside of Grand Canyon National Park.
 Both fixed-wing and helicopter tours of the Grand Canyon region are offered daily.

 National Forest Trail Rides - South Rim

-One-hour and two-hour trail rides through the pines of the Kaibab National Forest and twilight campfire and wagon rides are available.
+During the season, one-hour and two-hour trail rides through the pines of the Kaibab National Forest and twilight campfire and wagon rides are available.
 Both horses and mules are utilized.
 Apache Stables is located just outside of the South Entrance to Grand Canyon National Park at the north end of the community of Tusayan.
 For information and reservations call (928) 638-2891.